dmwm/CMSKubernetes/kubernetes/rucio/README.md

 ## Setup the helm repos if needed

-    export KUBECONFIG=[as above]
     kubectl config current-context
     helm repo add rucio https://rucio.github.io/helm-charts
     helm repo add kiwigrid https://kiwigrid.github.io

-## Label nodes for ingress and add the same nodes to the DNS registration

-Ingress nodes are labeled with `role=ingress`, which triggers installation of a `nginx` pod on that node.
-The number of nodes is configurable in the install script.
-For posterity, here is how to do it manually:

-    kubectl label node cmsruciotest-mzvha4weztri-minion-0 role=ingress
-    openstack server set  --os-project-name CMSRucio  --property landb-alias=cms-rucio-test--load-1- cmsruciotest-73m6rlb5qg4p-minion-0

-`openstack server unset` will undo this.
-One must wait up to 15 minutes after the openstack commands for the DNS registration to become active.
-More details are here: https://clouddocs.web.cern.ch/clouddocs/containers/tutorials/lb.html

 ## Setup StorageClass (if needed)